lblod/app-lpdc-digitaal-loket/docs/lpdc-feedback-management-service-info.md

    feedback.
 3. The service updates the `lpdcExt:feedbackAvailable` flag on the instance resource and sets the configured 'start' status on the feedback.
 4. When a feedback's status is changed to the configured 'end' status, it unflags the instance if there are no other linked feedbacks in the 'start' ipdc-status.

 There is also a cronjob that runs daily to make sure missed deltas are handled.

+Besides the above, the microservice also handles ingesting feedback ldes data from ipdc + enriching this data.
+It does this via a cronjob that moves incoming feedback snapshots to it's correct organization graph with some added enrichments.